MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Export-Clixml.md

 The Export-CliXml cmdlet encrypts credential objects by using the Windows Data Protection APIhttp://msdn.microsoft.com/library/windows/apps/xaml/hh464970.aspx.
 This ensures that only your user account can decrypt the contents of the credential object.

-In this example, given a credential that you’ve stored in the $credential variable by running the Get-Credential cmdlet, you can run the Export-CliXml cmdlet to save the credential to disk.In the example, the file in which the credential is stored is represented by TestScript.ps1.credential.
+In this example, given a credential that you've stored in the $credential variable by running the Get-Credential cmdlet, you can run the Export-CliXml cmdlet to save the credential to disk.In the example, the file in which the credential is stored is represented by TestScript.ps1.credential.
 Replace TestScript with the name of the script with which you are loading the credential.

 In the second command, pipe the credential object to Export-CliXml, and save it to the path, $credxmlpath, that you specified in the first command.